Nurse Practitioner

 How do the responsibilities of a nurse practitioner differ from those of an RN?

-Asked by Misty_44 over 11 years ago
+Asked by Misty_44 about 12 years ago

 A nurse practitioner is considered a mid-level practitioner or physician extendor.
 You can think of a nurse practitioner as a hybrid between a RN and a physician.
 A nurse practitioner can diagnose an illness, order tests/laboratories, and prescribe medications.
 In some states a nurse practitioner can practice independent of a physician and in others a nurse practitioner needs to work collaboratively with a physician.
 In my unit my role is most similar to that of a fellow (a physician in training).
 I have my own patients that I am in charge of for the day- I examine the patients, order appropriate tests, and make a plan of care.
 I present all the data on morning rounds to the attending that modifies the plan as they see fit.
 A registered nurse provides direct patient care.
 They are truly the workhorses of the hospital.
 They carry out the plan of care and obtain the tests ordered by the nurse practitioner, physician, or physician assistant.